 checkForServerUpgrade() An upgrade checker utility that enables you to verify whether MySQL server instances are ready for upgrade.
-See Section 11.1, "Upgrade Checker Utility". importJSON() A JSON import utility that enables you to import JSON documents to a MySQL Server collection or table.
-See Section 11.2, "JSON Import Utility". exportTable() A table export utility that exports a MySQL relational table into a data file, which can then be uploaded into a table on a target MySQL server using MySQL Shell's parallel table import utility, or to import data to a different application, or as a light-weight logical backup for a single data table.
-See Section 11.3, "Table Export Utility". importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
-See Section 11.4, "Parallel Table Import Utility". dumpInstance(), dumpSchemas(), dumpTables() An instance dump utility, schema dump utility, and table dump utility that can export all schemas, a selected schema, or selected tables and views, from a MySQL instance into an Oracle Cloud Infrastructure Object Storage bucket or a set of local files.
-See Section 11.5, "Instance Dump Utility, Schema Dump Utility, and Table Dump Utility". loadDump() A dump loading utility that can import schemas dumped using MySQL Shell's instance dump utility and schema dump utility into a MySQL instance.
-See Section 11.6, "Dump Loading Utility".
+See Section 12.1, "Upgrade Checker Utility". importJSON() A JSON import utility that enables you to import JSON documents to a MySQL Server collection or table.
+See Section 12.2, "JSON Import Utility". exportTable() A table export utility that exports a MySQL relational table into a data file, which can then be uploaded into a table on a target MySQL server using MySQL Shell's parallel table import utility, or to import data to a different application, or as a light-weight logical backup for a single data table.
+See Section 12.3, "Table Export Utility". importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
+See Section 12.4, "Parallel Table Import Utility". dumpInstance(), dumpSchemas(), dumpTables(), An instance dump utility, schema dump utility, table dump utility that can export all schemas, a selected schema, selected tables and views, from a MySQL instance to cloud storage or a set of local files.
+See Section 12.5, "Instance Dump Utility, Schema Dump Utility, and Table Dump Utility". dumpBinlogs() A dump utility which can dump binary logs from a MySQL instance to cloud storage or a set of local files. loadDump() A dump loading utility that can import data dumped using MySQL Shell's Instance, Schema, and Table dump utilities into a MySQL instance.
+See Section 12.6, "Dump Loading Utility".

-collectDiagnostics()

-A diagnostics generation utility that gathers information from the connected MySQL server, generates reports in TSV and YAML formats, and presents them in a zip archive in the location of your choice.

-This utility enables you to retrieve diagnostic information from standalone servers, members of replication topologies, and HeatWave Service DB Systems.
+loadBinlogs()A dump loading utility that can import binary logs dumped using MySQL Shell's binlog dump utility into a MySQL instance.
+See Section 12.6, "Dump Loading Utility".collectDiagnostics()A diagnostics generation utility that gathers information from the connected MySQL server, generates reports in TSV and YAML formats, and presents them in a zip archive in the location of your choice.This utility enables you to retrieve diagnostic information from standalone servers, members of replication topologies, and HeatWave Service DB Systems.

-See Section 11.8.1, "collectDiagnostics Utility".
+See Section 12.9.1, "collectDiagnostics Utility".

 MySQL Shell reads MySQL Server option files and login paths by default.
 As a result, if you connect to a MySQL Server which uses an option file, it will be used, by default, and attempt to create a global session using that configuration.
-If you do not want to use the options file, you must add --no-defaults to your command line.
+If you do not want to use the options file, you must add -no-defaults to your command line.

-11.1 Upgrade Checker Utility
+12.1 Upgrade Checker Utility